schel-d/melbpt-utils/TTBL.md

   replaced with underscores (`"_"`), e.g. `"MTWT___"` for Monday-Thursday.

-The content of the section must have a row for each stop in that direction on this line, and each row must have (separated by spaces):
+The content of the section must have a row for each stop in that direction on this line, and each row must have (in order, separated by spaces):

 - The stop ID (ideally written with 4 digits).
 - A string (ideally the stop name) without any spaces.
 After parsing the file,